O'Connor (ACT)

 The level of cultural diversity witnessed in O'Connor was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-O'Connor's population showed high cultural diversity, with 25.6% born overseas and 17.7% speaking a language other than English at home.
-Christianity was the predominant religion in O'Connor, accounting for 31.5% of its population.
-Notably, Judaism comprised 0.3%, slightly higher than the Australian Capital Territory's average of 0.5%.
+O'Connor's population was found to be more culturally diverse than most local markets, with 25.6% born overseas and 17.7% speaking a language other than English at home.
+Christianity was the predominant religion in O'Connor as of 2021, making up 31.5% of its population.
+However, Judaism stood out with an overrepresentation of 0.3%, compared to the Australian Capital Territory's 0.2%.

 Frequently Asked Questions - Diversity